-1. The course - We are proud of this course that takes you on a terrific tour of the Reno-Tahoe region.
-Along the way you will see many of the attractions that this area has to offer.
+1. The course-We are proud of this course that takes you on a terrific tour of the Reno-Tahoe region.
+Along the way you will see many of the attractions this area has to offer.
 In laying out the course, I asked the questions: Would I like to run here?
 Would I be willing to run here?
-I answered these questions in the affirmative.

 There are certain portions of the course where we travel on a highway and where there is not much room on the shoulders for runners to be off the roadway.
 They are the only way to get from point A to point B with van support.
-When we use those roads, the traffic typically is light especially during the night hours.
-Nevertheless you need to be alert at all times.
+When we use those roads, the traffic is typically light, especially during the night hours.

+Nevertheless, you need to be alert at all times.
 Not just the runners, but everyone else associated with the team.
 The others riding along in the vehicle and the driver too.
 Exercise extreme caution at all times.
-Be ready to stop running and step as far away off the course as possible if you hear a big truck coming or a lot of other traffic.
+Be ready to stop running and step off the course if you hear a big truck coming or a lot of other traffic.
 Stopping for a few moments to make sure you are in a safe spot is the right thing to do.
-So be alert so that you are in a position that you can do it.

 2. We request that each of you be mindful of overall safety.
 Please be careful while running and traveling the course.
-Because the roads and paths used for the relay course are NOT closed for the event, every runner and team vehicle driver and team member needs to be alert and exercise caution.
-Every runner and team vehicle driver and team member must comply with all traffic laws.
+The roads and paths used for the relay course are NOT closed for the event.
+Every runner, team driver and team member need to be alert and exercise caution.
+Every runner, team driver and team member must comply with all traffic laws.
 Runners must follow the directions provided with each leg.
 Runners must run outside the white lines on the shoulders of the roads.
-Runners must cross certain roads at designated intersections, complying with the traffic signals, and other locations.
+Runners must cross certain roads at designated intersections and comply with the traffic signals.

-Please note that this is a long distance relay run that will take teams a full day give or take a few hours to complete.
-So it does not make sense to dash across a busy road and put yourself in a dangerous situation to save a minute or two on your total team time.
+This is a long-distance relay run that will take most teams more than 24 hours to complete.
+It does not make sense to dash across a busy road and put yourself in a dangerous situation to save a minute or two on your total team time.